horatiuzetau/proiect2/proiect2/README.md

 ASP.NET C# Web Application (Project for faculty)

-## This branch represents the base structure of the project.
+## This branch represents the event and categories part of the project.